-Hydrotherapy at RxDx Malleswaram:
+Hydrotherapy at RxDx Samanvay:

 Hydrotherapy is a high maintenance facility which is not easily available in all hospitals.
 People with chronic joint pain, back pain or other issues, usually rely only on physiotherapy, injections or surgery.
 Hydrotherapy is highly beneficial for those who have multiple joint pain or arthritis.
-RxDx Malleswaram has fully equipped hydrotherapy pool which is temperature-controlled and well maintained.
+RxDx Samanvay has fully equipped hydrotherapy pool which is temperature-controlled and well maintained.
 Also, there is a team of physiotherapists who have special training in conducting Hydrotherapy sessions.
-If you are having chronic pain in your joints and you want to try Hydrotherapy, call RxDx Malleswaram and make an appointment!
+If you are having chronic pain in your joints and you want to try Hydrotherapy, call RxDx Samanvay and make an appointment!

 Dr Manjari Bansal– Content Writer, RxDx

 Inputs given by,